2019–20 Újpest FC season

-The 2019–20 season will be Újpest FC's 139th competitive season, 128nd consecutive season in the OTP Bank Liga and 127th year in existence as a football club.
+The 2019–20 season was Újpest Football Club's 139th competitive season, 128th consecutive season in the OTP Bank Liga, and 127th year in existence as a football club.

 Season events

 On 25 February, Újpest announced that their home games against Puskás Akadémia and Paks would be played at the ZTE Arena in Zalaegerszeg instead of Újpest's regular Szusza Ferenc Stadion in Budapest.

 On 11 March, the Hungarian Football Federation announced that all games would be played behind closed doors due to the COVID-19 pandemic, before announcing that all games had been postponed on 16 March.